davidryan59/ji-rcn/README.md

 ### Maths

-Create new JIntervals using mathematical operations on existing JIntervals.
-Any extra constructor options will be taken from the first `jint`.
+Create a new `JInterval` using mathematical operations on existing intervals.
+Any extra constructor options will be taken from `jint`.

 ``` js
 jint.get1()              // Returns a new JInterval with unison interval of 1/1